1984 (advertisement): Reception and legacy

 Art director Brent Thomas said Apple "had wanted something to 'stop America in its tracks, to make people think about computers, to make them think about Macintosh.'
 With about $3.5 million worth of Macintoshes sold just after the advertisement ran, Thomas judged the effort 'absolutely successful.'
 'We also set out to smash the old canard that the computer will enslave us,' he said.
 'We did not say the computer will set us free—I have no idea how it will work out.
 This was strictly a marketing position.

-The estate of George Orwell and the television rightsholder to the novel Nineteen Eighty-Four considered the commercial to be a copyright infringement and sent a cease-and-desist letter to Apple and Chiat/Day in April 1984.
+The estate of George Orwell and the television rightsholder to the novel Nineteen Eighty-Four considered the commercial to be copyright infringement and sent a cease-and-desist letter to Apple and Chiat/Day in April 1984.